Layout

 Do you know how a technical product manager is different from a product manager?
 This article will help you find out and learn more about tech product management.

-To survive in today’s competitive business world, a company must build up an effective product management system, with the product manager at its core.
+To survive in today’s competitive business world, a company must build up an effective system, with the product manager at its core.

-But over time, product management has evolved from a general management system to a multi-dimensional approach that aims to cater to the specific needs of each business.
+But over time, the product manager job has evolved from a general management system to a multi-dimensional approach that aims to cater to the specific needs of each business.

 This development in the product management field has made the role of a technical product manager indispensable.